challenge-project/challenge-doc/making-your-first-modification.md

 }
 ```

-Once this function is called, fatal problem happens as there is no solution defined.
+Once this function is called, a fatal problem happens as there is no solution defined.
 Fatal problems end the script instantly and the map can't be saved nor played.

 So we check if a checkpoint is an item, then call the problem out.
 Very simple as of now: